Why does SEO need ongoing efforts?

 Constant changes in the User Behavior

-Same as the products, trends, websites, content, and terminologies change, the user behavior also changes as well as they also start using different search terms.
+Same as the products, trends, websites, content, and terminologies change, user behavior also changes as well as they also start using different search terms.
 Hence, the once highly effective keywords or keyword phrases may not have the same effect today as we already read in the first point.
 Your competitors may leave you behind by targeting new sets of keywords while you still stick to a less effective set of keywords.
 You may also be losing out on potential customers if you keep emphasizing one set of keywords while your customers are using the other.
 Hence, regularly re-validating the efficacy of your keywords through the latest keyword research and knowing what search terms your customers are entering and what is more effective.
 So that you can change, remove, and update your SEO strategy.

 Ultimately, an SEO strategy that keeps constantly evolving in order to meet the ever-changing demands of the online marketplace is like a best friend to a business owner.

 The major search engine, Google, is always in an effort to deliver the best possible experience to its users, hence it always keeps rolling out new algorithm updates by testing new ways to improve its results.
 Moreover, other search engines such as Yahoo and Bing are not static either.
 These search engines undergo regular revisions and updates that are related to how they evaluate and rank the websites to remain relevant to the users and compete with one another.
-While the fierce competition among businesses providing similar services or products is another reason for the constant changes in the search algorithms.
+While the fierce competition among businesses providing similar services or products is another reason for the constant changes in search algorithms.

 Some businesses engage in deceptive search engine optimization practices that are black hat SEO to gain an advantage.
 Hence, Google works tirelessly to prevent the cheaters from gaining an unfair advantage and making it harder for them to cheat or game the system.
 It is believed that Google changes its search algorithm almost 300 to 400 times a year, so, on average it makes changes at least once per day to its algorithms.
 Simply because it is in their interest to make sure that their customers get what they need to drive advertising revenue and keep the shareholders happy because more users mean more revenue.
 The other search engines have the same goals too.